OfficeDev/office-js-docs-pr/docs/publish/publish.md

 ### SharePoint app catalog deployment

-A SharePoint app catalog is a special site collection that you can create to host Word, Excel, and PowerPoint add-ins.
+A SharePoint app catalog is a special site collection that you can create to host the manifests (add-in only manifest type) of a Word, Excel, or PowerPoint add-in.
 Because SharePoint catalogs don't support new add-in features implemented in the `VersionOverrides` node of the manifest, including add-in commands, we recommend that you use Centralized Deployment via the admin center if possible.
 Add-in commands deployed via a SharePoint catalog open in a task pane by default.

 If you are deploying add-ins in an on-premises environment, use a SharePoint catalog.
 For details, see [Publish task pane and content add-ins to a SharePoint catalog](publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md).